rumour, gossip & Politics - conflict in virtual teams

 Communicate fully and very often about business direction

 Address the issues that worry people including job security

 Make very clear goals, priorities and expectations for the team and individually

-Talk about conflicts in the virtual teams
+Talk about conflicts in the hybrid teams

 Now is the time to let the team decide together ways you can prevent and deal with the inevitable frictions that will arise.